kash-dotcom/better_barnsley_bonds/README.md

 * [freepik](https://www.freepik.com/)

 ## Acknowledgements
-The fabulous community groups in Barnsley who inspired the creation of the website.
+* The fabulous community groups in Barnsley who inspired the creation of the website.

+* The README of Thomas-Tomo helped to structure this file [README file](https://github.com/Thomas-Tomo/Lunar-Escape/blob/main/README.md)